 If you have previously applied to Gettysburg College and would like to apply as a transfer student, you will need to reactivate your application.
-Submit the Gettysburg College Reactivation Form and the required documents.
+Submit the Gettysburg College Reactivation Form (PDF) and the required documents.

 Transfer credits are granted for courses that fit reasonably well into the Gettysburg Curriculum.
 Course credit, but not the grade, transfers to Gettysburg College if the grade earned is a C- or better.
 To read about courses offered at Gettysburg, search the course catalog.
-During your first semester at Gettysburg, you must review your graduation requirements with your adviser or the registrar.
+During your first semester at Gettysburg, you must review your graduation requirements with your advisor or the registrar.
 In order to complete the transfer of course credits, transfer students are required to complete one year of satisfactory work at Gettysburg College.
 You are required to earn all additional credits at Gettysburg College or through a regular College-approved program of off-campus study.

 Transfer students with a demonstrated financial need will be considered for financial assistance.
 We ask that you file the Financial Aid PROFILE with the College Scholarship Service (CSS) and the Free Application for Federal Student Aid (FAFSA) with a federal processor by December 1 for spring admission and by April 15 for fall admission.
 Financial Aid for more detailed information.